GomesRuiPro/AI-Projects/notes.md

 - getGenre needs to be improved by detecting also subgenres
 - Try to make this bot script to run as a subprocess in the backgroud.
 - When looking to finetune, try to automatically detect when a game is booting and record that session for a couple of minutes.
 Put it in a specific folder so that we can later manually decide how to label it
+- run bot in background
+- do video capture automatically once a game starts

 LIMITATIONS: